-Plan Nui mber: Participant Name: ☐ Prevention of eviction from or foreclosure on mortgage of principal residence Eviction notice dated / (must be in the future and preventable) Amount past due \$ ☐ Funeral expenses for members of immediate family Relationship Funeral costs \$ Funeral home name and address \square Repair of damage to a principal residence due to casualty Description of loss Name of company completing the repairs C. Required Minimum Distributions Required minimum distributions are required annual payments from the retirement account for participants who are age 72.
-See frequently asked questions.
-CHECK ALL THAT APPLY IF YOU ARE TURNING 72 WITHIN THE YEAR ☐ I am an in-service employee.
-Do not automatically process my minimum distribution with this distribution.
-Calculate and distribute my required minimum distribution.
-Skip to Section 6 unless you are selecting another form of distribution in addition to your required minimum distribution.
-6. Ta x Instruction A Federal Taxes For distributions eligible to be rolled over but that are taken in cash: U.S. citizens are required have a mandatory federal tax of 20% withheld at the time of the distribution.
-If you do not make an election below, the mandatory rate will apply. \square Withhold federal taxes at the rate of% (must be at least 20% and a whole number) For distributions ineligible for a rollover such as hardships: Required minimum distributions and certain installment payments made over a specified period of over 10 years: A default federal tax of 10% may be paid at the time of distribution.
-If you do not make an election below, this default rate will apply. ☐ Do not withhold federal taxes \square Withhold federal taxes at the rate of% (must be at least 10% and a whole number) For Non-Resident Aliens, an additional taxation may apply.
-Please submit an IRS Form W-8BEN. В State Taxes Required state income tax may be withheld from your distribution.
-In some cases, you may elect not to have the withholding apply or you may elect to increase the rate of withholding.
-In other cases, state income tax withholding is not required.
-If you do not make an election below, a tax rate will be applied based on the state in which you live.
-This is determined by using the address we have for you on file. ☐ Do not withhold state taxes unless required by your state ☐ Withhold state taxes% (must be at your state's minimum and a whole number)
+Plar an Number: Participant Name: 6.
+Tax Instruction A. Federal Taxes For cash distributions (select 20% withheld at the time of t tions 4A, 4C and 4D): U.S. citizens are required have a mandatory federal tax of the distribution. \square Withhold federal taxes at the rate of% (this is in addition to the 20% mandatory withholding) butions (selection 5B): A default federal tax of 10% may be withheld at the time make an election below, this default rate will apply. \square Do not withhold federal ta axes \square Withhold federal taxes at the rate of% (must be at least 10% and a whole number) For Non-Resident Aliens, an Please submit an IRS Form W B. State Taxes the withholding apply or you m withholding is not required.
+If y y be withheld from your distribution.
+In some cases, you may elect not to have ay elect to increase the rate of withholding.
+In other cases, state income tax ou do not make an election below, a tax rate will be applied based on the state in ned by using the address we have for you on file. \square Do not withhold state taxes (not available for mandatory withholding states) ☐ Withhold state taxes % (must be at least your state's minimum) 7.
+Delivery Instructions If your name or address has change ed within the last 14 days, there will be a delay in processing. ocessing time.
+Incomplete requests will delay processing. ☐ A. Regular Mail ne U.S. or its territories.
+I have included my IRS Form W-9 or W-8 Ben with t attached, this request will be canceled and you will need to resubmit with the □ B. Overnight from my account.
+Next b delivery to send my distribution check.
+An additional fee will be deducted business day delivery is not available for PO boxes.
+A street address must be ill be sent via USPS mail. □ C. Rollover Institution In formation address to the rollover institution, the check will be sent to the address we have hosen cash, please leave the mailing address blank.
+COMPLETE THE FOLLOWING G FIELDS ONLY IF YOUR DISTRIBUTION IS PAYABLE TO A ROLLOVER INSTITUTION Payee Account number Mailing address Attention to ,

-Plar Number: Participant Name:

-7. Delivery Instructions

-• anged within the last 14 days, there will be a delay in processing. processing time.
-Incomplete requests will delay processing.

-☐ A. Regular Mail

-le the U.S. or its territories.
-I have included my IRS Form W-9 or W-8 Ben with f not attached, this request will be canceled and you will need to resubmit with the

-□ B. Overnight

-from my account.
-Ne ay delivery to send my distribution check.
-An additional fee will be deducted ext business day delivery is not available for PO boxes.
-A street address must be k will be sent via USPS mail.

-☐ C. Rollover Institution ı Information

-lid address to the rollover institution, the check will be sent to the address we have ve chosen cash, please leave the mailing address blank.

-COMPLETE THE FOLLOW VING FIELDS ONLY IF YOUR DISTRIBUTION IS PAYABLE TO A ROLLOVER INSTITIUTION

-Payee Account number

-Mailing address

-Attention to